pouria-faraji/Teams/README.md

 ## Technical Information

  - **[OkHttp](http://square.github.io/okhttp/)** is used for network operations, such as getting Json data.
  - **[GreenDao](http://greenrobot.org/greendao/)** is used for database ORM.
-In addition, it helps application to access data while offline
+In addition, it helps application to access data while it is offline
  - **[Gson](https://github.com/google/gson)** is used for parsing json data and converting them into object model.
 But also a custom json parser is used since unit testing of Gson makes no sense.
 Both parsers are available in [Controller.java](https://github.com/pouria-faraji/Teams/blob/master/app/src/main/java/com/forza/home/assignments/teams/controller/Controller.java)
  - **[ButterKnife](http://jakewharton.github.io/butterknife/)** is used for binding views more easily.
  - **RecyclerView** is used for showing data as list.